 Having busked the streets of their home city during the Edinburgh Festival Fringe, they created quite an impact when they made their debut at Glasgow’s Celtic Connections festival.
 When in-demand playing partners Emily Kelly and Graham Coe released their full-length album, it won a huge amount of radio exposure, and reviewers unanimously agreed that something totally appealing had come on to the scene.
 The Sunday Herald (Scotland) made it one of their Top Albums of The Year while Maverick magazine described them as “fascinating” and said they demonstrated “originality by the bucketload”.
 “Heartily recommended” by Folking.com, Acoustic magazine told readers they “kick up a heck of a storm,” while The Daily Express called the duo “a match made in heaven”.

 They started 2015 as they meant to go on, winning even more praise following bigger-exposure live performances, including a nomination for Best Acoustic Act in the Scottish Alternative Music Awards, and spreading their wings much further afield, spending a month gigging around Germany, The Netherlands and Denmark.
-After a successful appearance at Folk Alliance International in Kansas City early in the year (thanks to Creative Scotland), 2016 will see Emily and Graham tour Canada while writing new songs in preparation for their second album, sustaining the momentum that has earned them exceptional praise so far.
+After a successful appearance at Folk Alliance International in Kansas City early in the year (thanks to Creative Scotland), 2016 sees Emily and Graham tour Canada while writing new songs in preparation for their second album, sustaining the momentum that has earned them exceptional praise so far.

 “A rounded and quality piece of work.
 Sharing lead vocals ensures that there is variety in delivery with neither of the duo outshining the other although the richness of Coe's cello is the one constant throughout… All songs stand alone with no weak links” Americana UK 8/10